+It’s the digital age; if you’re not sending emails to your customers, then you’re doing something wrong and you are not establishing trust bond at all.
 Look at this way: why would you spend money on types of marketing that try to bring other people on board, when it’s much, much easier to keep the customers that you already have?

 They’re clearly interested in what you’re doing as a company, so you know there’ll be receptive to seeing you in their inbox.
 There are, however, rules for sending emails.
-We take a look at a few of them below.

 An email isn’t as intimate as, say, a phone call, but it’s still intimate.
 You’re weeding your way into their personal space, and that comes with a responsibility to make it worth their time.
 They’re interested in your company, but nowhere near the level that you are!

 There are some things that will have a person deleting an email before they’ve even read it.
-One is an email that opens with something like “dear valued customer.”
+One is an email that opens with something like “Dear valued customer.”
 And really, would you blame them?
 If they’re already your customer, then you have enough information to offer them a personalized email.

-Create a Look
+Create a look

-The trust that your customer places in you is fickle.
+The trust that your customer places in you are fickle.
 It depends on small details.
-If those small details are slightly off, your customer will begin to have doubts.
-As a starting point, aim to be consistent.
+If those small details are slightly off, your customers will begin to have doubts.
+As a starting point, I aim to be consistent.
 If a customer emails you, the reply should look uniform, regardless of who it comes from (this refers to the look of the email, rather than the content; it’s recommended that the staff member signs off with their name).

 You’ve been a customer yourself, so you know there’s nothing worse than sending an email to a company and waiting forever to get a reply.
 Make sure you have a system in place that’ll ensure all customer queries are answered promptly.
 You could set up an automatic response that lets your customer know it’ll be answered with soon, for example.

-Keep it Brief
+Keep it brief

 Finally, remember to keep your emails brief.
 People don’t want to waste time regarding five hundred word emails when it could have been summed up in fifty.
-Learn the art of succinct writing!